Quantum advantage in a unified scenario and secure detection of resources: Our task

 \section{Our task}

 The Manager sends a value of a random variable $X$ to Alice.
 This value is not known to Bob.
 At the same time, some partial information regarding this value is sent to Bob.
 Again, this partial information is not known to Alice.
 The goal of the task is: Bob has to identify the value of $X$, which is sent to Alice.
 In fact, this should be done with a probability $p>1/2$ all the time, i.e., does not matter which value is sent to Alice or what information is received by Bob.
 However, to help Bob, a `limited amount of information' is sent to him by Alice.
 In the following we first consider that $\dim X$ = $d$ (say) = 3 and describe the task more precisely.
 We note here that to achieve a probability $p = 1/2$, it is not required to send any information to Bob as this success probability can be achieved through random guess.
 Therefore, it is important to fix a probability $p>1/2$.
 We mention that when Bob tries to identify the value of $X$, which is sent to Alice by the Manager, non-zero error probability is allowed.
+When $d=3$, apparently, the success probability of identifying the value of $X$ via random guess should be 1/3.
+However, here Bob receives additional information from the Manager and this is why the sucess probability through random guess can be 1/2 here.